Click main image below to view enlargements and captions.

 For other tellurians for rental or purchase please see Planetary Devices.

-A tellurian modeled after one originally produced by Laing Planetarium Co. of Detroit, Michigan, in the 1890s.
+A planetarium astronomy demonstration device made in the 20th Century.
+It is modeled after one that was originally produced by Laing Planetarium Co. of Detroit, Michigan, circa 1897 to 1908.
+This example is basically a tellurian that includes the planet Venus.
 A tellurian is a scientific instrument related to an orrery; it shows the reasons for seasons, eclipses, day and night, and other principles of astronomy.